camsjams/node-treasury/README.md

 ```

 #### option: namespace
-This is used to set the namespace in the event that the `invest` function is invoked without a namespace option.
+This is used to set a default namespace in the event that the `invest` function is invoked without a namespace option.

 #### option: promiseFactory
 This is used to set the type of `Promise` used, and defaults to the native `Promise` class.
-Treasury is also tested with Q and Bluebird promises.
+Treasury is also tested with [Q](https://github.com/kriskowal/q) and [Bluebird](https://github.com/petkaantonov/bluebird) promises.
 ``` js
 // using Bluebird
 var treasury = new Treasury({promiseFactory: require('bluebird')});